Making the right career choices will pay off down the road.

 Standing nearby, keeping a close read on his stopwatch, was none other than Mitch Love, and it all began to make sense.

-"I Had A Great Time Working With Shannon O'Kelly and the staff at Everett Physical Therapy and Sports Performance Center"
+“I Had A Great Time Working With Shannon O’Kelley and the staff at Everett Physical Therapy and Sports Performance Center”

-The former Everett Silvertips captain and Everett's adopted son is spending the summer training the local youth hockey population in a brand new hockey conditioning camp.
-Love, in conjunction with Everett Sports Performance Center, has been running a six-week program designed to expose youth players to the type of off-ice training required to become an elite player.
+The former Everett Silvertips captain and Everett’s adopted son is spending the summer training the local youth hockey population in a brand new hockey conditioning camp.
+Love, in conjunction with Everett Sports Performance Center, ran a six-week program designed to expose youth players to the type of off-ice training required to become an elite player.

 And for Love it’s all about giving something back.